mantik-ai/tutorials/tutorials/containers/README.md

-# Create apptainer images from Docker
+# Create Apptainer images from Docker

-**NOTE:** This tutorial is also valid for [singularity](https://sylabs.io/singularity/).
-For more information on the transition from singularity to apptainer, [see here](https://www.linuxfoundation.org/press-release/new-linux-foundation-project-accelerates-collaboration-on-container-systems-between-enterprise-and-high-performance-computing-environments/).
+**NOTE:** This tutorial is also valid for [Singularity](https://sylabs.io/singularity/).
+For more information on the transition from Singularity to Apptainer [see here](https://www.linuxfoundation.org/press-release/new-linux-foundation-project-accelerates-collaboration-on-container-systems-between-enterprise-and-high-performance-computing-environments/).

 Apptainer and Docker are both container runtime platforms that implement the OCI standard.

-While Docker is the most used platform, apptainer (formerly known as singularity) has been developed explicitly for HPC usage.
+While Docker is the most used platform, Apptainer (formerly known as Singularity) has been developed explicitly for HPC usage.

-It is more likely to find suitable Docker images, e.g. on [dockerhub](https://hub.docker.com/) or Dockerfiles in example projects than it is to find corresponding apptainer images.
+It is more likely to find suitable Docker images, e.g. on [dockerhub](https://hub.docker.com/) or Dockerfiles in example projects than it is to find corresponding Apptainer images.
-In this tutorial we show how apptainer images can be built from Docker images.
+In this tutorial we show how Apptainer images can be built from Docker images.

 ## Option 1: Build from local Docker image